arnavs06/arnavs06/README.md

 # Hi, I'm Arnav

-I'm an Applied Mathematics and Computer Science student focused on **Machine Learning, AI, and Full-Stack Development**.
+I'm an Applied Mathematics and Computer Science student focused on **Machine Learning, AI, and Full-Stack Development**, as well, I am the President of the Machine Learning and AI Club @ Farmingdale State College.
-🏆 **HackNYU 1st Place Winner**, **RAMHacks 1st Place Winner** | President, ML & AI Club @ Farmingdale State College

 I'm interested in Machine Learning, Computational Mathematics, Full-Stack Development, Research, and Data Science.